Celtics rally, climb back to .500 with win over Bulls

 The Celtics faltered down the stretch with several mistakes, including a bad pass by Tatum, a traveling call on Brown and an offensive foul committed by Tatum.
 But Chicago couldn’t quite close out the Celtics, who still had a chance after Brown hit from the corner to pull the Celtics within 112-110 with 1:06 left.

-Malcolm Hill missed a shot for Chicago and Williams drew a foul at the other end, tying it with a pair of free throws.
+Malcolm Hill missed a shot for Chicago and Williams drew a foul at the other end, tying it with a pair of free throws with 31 seconds left to play.

-DeRozan missed from the lane with 11 seconds left and Boston got the rebound while Vucevic fouled Williams, who went to the line again and sank both.
+DeRozan missed from the lane with 11 seconds left and Boston got the rebound.
+Williams drew foul on Vucevic and went to the line with 9.7 seconds left, sinking both to put the Celtics back up.

 TIP-INS

-Bulls: Guard Zach LaVine did not travel with the club after injuring his left knee early in Friday night’s game.
+BULLS: G Zach LaVine did not travel with the club after injuring his left knee early in Friday night’s game.
 An MRI on Saturday did not reveal any significant structural damage and LaVine will be reevaluated early next week, the Bulls said.
 Although there was no timetable for his return, the Bulls said LaVine was not expected to miss significant time.
-LaVine tore the ACL in the same knee while playing for Minnesota in February 2017. … The Bulls were also without guard Lonzo Ball (left knee soreness).
-Guard Alex Caruso remained in COVID-19 health and safety protocols.
+LaVine tore the ACL in the same knee while playing for Minnesota in February 2017. … The Bulls were also without G Lonzo Ball (left knee soreness).
+G Alex Caruso remained in COVID-19 health and safety protocols.

-Celtics: Tatum scored 13 in first quarter. … Guard Marcus Smart (health and safety protocols) missed his third straight game. … The Celtics improved to 1-1 against Chicago this season and snapped a three-game slide against the Bulls.
+CELTICS: Tatum scored 13 in first quarter. … G Marcus Smart (health and safety protocols) missed his third straight game. … The Celtics improved to 1-1 against Chicago this season and snapped a three-game slide against the Bulls.

 Send questions/comments to the editors.